pezosanta/duckietown_world_models/README.md

 2. integer to switch between training data and testing data generation mode (1 for training data, rollouts will have 'train' in their filenames; 0 for testing data, rollouts will have 'test' in their filenames)
 3. integer to switch between map usage modes (0 for exclusively using the 'udem1' map, 1 for changing between available maps)

+We use two additional scripts, which are modifying the default behaviour of the duckietown gym.
+Previous studies have shown that the built-in reward function of the duckietown gym needs improvements, which are implemented in the rewared_wrappers.py script.
+In addition, we use an action wrapper (action_wrappers.py) which makes it possible to change between discrete and continuous action types.

 ### Visualising the rollouts
 The generated rollouts can be visualised using the visualise_rollouts.py script, e.g.